cu-mkp/venice-editioncrafter-data/README.md

 This repository has two main areas:
 1. [texts/](texts/) directory - all files associated with an edition's source material (i.e., transcriptions and translations)
 2. [metadata/](metadata/) directory - all metadata (data about data) associated with an edition
+3. [data/](data/) directory - this is where the EditionCrafter data is stored for the texts.

 This is based upon the model used for the creation of *Secrets of Craft and Nature*.
 M&K's repository for BnF Ms. Fr.
 640’s data is [cu-mkp/m-k-manuscript-data](https://github.com/cu-mkp/m-k-manuscript-data) and the “read me” file (scroll down below the file and directory listings on the repo's homepage) describes the repo's structure and how M&K has already worked with Github for *Secrets of Craft and Nature*.

+## Updating the EditionCrafter Texts

+To update the data that EditionCrafter uses to render the texts, you first need to install the EditionCrafter CLI.
+Once that is installed, run the following command in the base directory of this repo:

+`editioncrafter process texts/interviste-pescatori_1r-35v.xml data https://cu-mkp.github.io/venice-editioncrafter-data/data`

+This will update the data directory with the latest data for this edition.